 If you are in the process of considering divorce, it is also important to begin planning for the distribution of marital property.
 A Skokie divorce attorney can discuss the importance of making a list of all assets and debts of the marriage to ensure that all property is taken into account by the court.
 Your lawyer can also discuss options for a postnuptial agreement through which you and your spouse agree to certain terms after the divorce.

 Under Illinois law, parents are no longer awarded child custody.
 Instead, the court allocates parenting time and parental responsibilities when the parents cannot come to an agreement through a parenting plan.
 To learn more about how the court allocates parenting time and parental responsibilities, you should speak with a family law attorney in Skokie.

 If you have questions about drafting a premarital agreement, filing for divorce, or handling issues of parental responsibilities and parenting time, you should discuss your case with a Skokie family lawyer as soon as possible.
-The dedicated advocates at Arami Law Office can help with your family law matter.
+The dedicated advocates at Arami Law can help with your family law matter.
 Contact us today to learn more about the services we provide to clients in Skokie.